 -

-You cannot buy or name a star through IAU because it is a scientific organization focused on scientific research and celestial classification rather than commercial star naming.
+Naming or buying a star through the IAU isn’t possible because it is a scientific organization focused on scientific research and celestial classification rather than commercial star naming.

 -